tweak-com-public/tweak-api-client-csharp/docs/CustomerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="customersidteamsnkdatasourcespost"></a>
+<a name="customersidteamsnkdatasourcesoapspost"></a>
-# **CustomersIdTeamsNkDataSourcesPost**
+# **CustomersIdTeamsNkDataSourceSoapsPost**
-> DataSource CustomersIdTeamsNkDataSourcesPost (string id, string nk, DataSource data = null)
+> DataSourceSoap CustomersIdTeamsNkDataSourceSoapsPost (string id, string nk, DataSourceSoap data = null)

-Creates a new instance in dataSources of this model.
+Creates a new instance in dataSourceSoaps of this model.

 ### Example
 ```csharp